| |

 -

-Severe: Call campus police at (423) 697-4467 immediately.
+- Severe: Call CSPD at (423) 697-4467 immediately.
 State the nature of the illness or injury, location of the patient, and if an ambulance is needed.
-CPR, if indicated, should be started by any trained bystander until relieved by emergency response personnel.
-If you contact 9-1-1 first immediately contact CSPD afterwards so that they can direct/escort EMS to the correct location on campus.

-Situate ill patient in a treatment room.
+- Situate ill patient in a treatment room.
 Do not move an injured person unless there is a situation that could cause further injury.
-If the injured patient cannot be moved, call campus police at (423)697-4467 to activate EMS.

 New policy submitted to Policy Review Committee on February 28, 2025